 Previously, Sanjiv served as a Crown Counsel with Alberta Justice’s Family Department, and as a Roster Children’s Lawyer with the Office of the Child and Youth Advocate.
-Additionally, he is a roster mediator for family, support, and child protection matters.
-Sanjiv has successfully mediated hundreds of matters.

 With substantial courtroom experience, including trials and hearings, Sanjiv is recognized for his legal and mediation experience.
 He is frequently invited to speak on various topics related to law and mediation.

-Sanjiv holds multiple mediation certifications, including Registered Family Mediator (RFM) and Certified Comprehensive Family Mediator (Cert.CFM), and has been trained in several mediation styles.
+Sanjiv holds multiple mediation designations, including Registered Family Mediator (RFM) and Certified Comprehensive Family Mediator (Cert.CFM), and has been trained in several mediation styles.
 He is on the roster list of mediators for both the Alberta Family Mediation Society and for Family Mediation Canada.
+Additionally, he is a roster mediator for family, support, and child protection matters.
+Sanjiv has successfully mediated hundreds of disputes.

 Drawing on his comprehensive experience and qualifications, Sanjiv helps clients achieve voluntary, mutually agreeable resolutions across all types of disputes, and areas of the law.
 He is fluent in Punjabi and proficient in Hindi, which further enhances his ability to serve a diverse client base.